 “You and I work ten feet from each other.
 It’s different.
 I want to reestablish some level of professionalism in this office.”

 While I feel that some of this is true… I mean could imagine what someone like Julie would attempt to insinuate if she knew.
 Here is the difference between men and women at the workplace… (or at least how it stuck out to me in for this book).
-Josh wants to know why it is a big deal if people know… It is not a big deal, and never will be because no one is going to say anything about him anyway.
+Josh wants to know why it is a big deal if people know… It is not a big deal, and never will be for him because no one is going to say anything about him anyway.
 If people found out, his life would not change at all.
 In Lucy’s case, it really could jeopardize her chances at this new position.
 One rumor that Lucy slept her way to the top could ruin her.
 And while what Josh says may be true, (that people are already talking about them) the person of discussion would be Lucy especially since everyone is scared of Josh anyway.
 Josh continues telling her that since she should bring her clothes for the wedding to work with her on Friday as they will need to leave as soon as possible after work.
 She is freaking out because she is not sure that she wants to be in close proximity to him anymore.
 But she volunteered so she would feel bad if she backed out.
 She resigns herself to going but is not thrilled that she has to ride with Josh a few hours away and possibly spend the weekend with him.

 At home, Lucy Skypes her parents again.
 Mostly in an attempt not to call Josh or speed off to his house.
 It is a very rare occasion as her mother is alone when she answers… Lucy endures her mother bellowing her father’s name but for a few moments, it is just the two women.
 Before Lucy can stop herself, she blurts out the question that she has been longing to ask.

 “Before I was born, and when you met Dad . . . how could you give up your dream?”
 After her mother gives her the response she knew she would get… She puts the final nail in the coffin by asking: